Does Order Matter : Connecting The Law of Robustness to Robust Generalization: Introduction

 \section{Introduction}

-Deep neural networks have demonstrated exceptional performance across different machine learning applications.\citep{lecun2015deep} One of the fundamental methodologies of deep learning involves overparameterized models.
-These networks are highly expressive and are often easy to optimize to (near) zero training error with SGD. \citep{Mingard_2025} In many settings, making the model even larger can improve test performance beyond the interpolation threshold, a phenomenon also known as double descent.\citep{nakkiran2019deepdoubledescentbigger}. \citep{bubeck2021law} provide a theoretical explanation for why overparameterization is necessary.
-They introduce a sharp law of robustness for two layer neural networks showing that achieving robust interpolation characterized by a small Lipschitz constant requires more parameters than interpolation alone. \citep{bubeck2021universal} then prove a universal version under isoperimetric covariate distributions, showing that smooth interpolation for $O(1)$ Lipschitz requires $p \gg nd$ parameters.
-Furthermore, \citep{wu2023law} extend the theory beyond isoperimetry, providing robust-interpolation lower bounds for arbitrary bounded-support distribution.

-Despite their remarkable success, deep networks remain vulnerable to subtle perturbations, as revealed through the existence of adversarial samples. \citep{goodfellow2015explainingharnessingadversarialexamples} The most common mitigation strategy is adversarial training, where models are trained on adversarially perturbed examples to improve robustness. \citep{shafahi2019adversarialtrainingfree} Furthermore, methods such as margin-based measures, flatness-based measures, and gradient-based measures have also been utilized to improve adverserial robustness. \citep{scaman2019lipschitzregularitydeepneural} Another line of work pursues certified robustness by constraining the Lipschitz constant of the model, which provides formal guarantees on the maximum possible perturbation impact. \citep{NEURIPS2023_98a5c047}
+Deep neural networks have demonstrated exceptional performance across different machine learning applications~\citep{lecun2015deep}.
+One of the fundamental methodologies of deep learning involves overparameterized models.
+These networks are highly expressive and are often easy to optimize to (near) zero training error with SGD. \citep{Mingard_2025} In many settings, making the model even larger can improve test performance beyond the interpolation threshold, a phenomenon also known as double descent~\citep{nakkiran2019deepdoubledescentbigger}.
+Bubek et al.~\citep{bubeck2021law} provide a theoretical explanation for why overparameterization is necessary: they introduce a sharp law of robustness for two layer neural networks showing that achieving robust interpolation characterized by a small Lipschitz constant requires more parameters than interpolation alone.
+Bubek and Selke~\citep{bubeck2021universal} then prove a universal version under isoperimetric covariate distributions, showing that smooth interpolation for $O(1)$ Lipschitz requires $p \gg nd$ parameters.
+Furthermore, Wu et al.~\citep{wu2023law} extend the theory beyond isoperimetry, providing robust-interpolation lower bounds for arbitrary bounded-support distribution.
+Despite their remarkable success, deep networks remain vulnerable to subtle perturbations, as revealed through the existence of adversarial samples~\citep{goodfellow2015explainingharnessingadversarialexamples}.
+The most common mitigation strategy is adversarial training, where models are trained on adversarially perturbed examples to improve robustness~\citep{shafahi2019adversarialtrainingfree}.
+Other methods such as margin-based measures, flatness-based measures, and gradient-based measures have also been utilized to improve adverserial robustness~\citep{scaman2019lipschitzregularitydeepneural}.
+Another line of work pursues certified robustness by constraining the Lipschitz constant of the model, which provides formal guarantees on the maximum possible perturbation impact~\citep{NEURIPS2023_98a5c047}.

-However, none of these methods explicitly connect overparameterization and Lipschitz constant constraints to robust generalization, the gap between robust training and robust test performance.
-This is what Bubeck and Selke in their 2021 paper refer to as a "fantastic open problem."
-In this work, we solve it and make the following contributions: